BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/rdg-implementation-plan.md

    - If enabled: Custom field created, algorithm tries to honor preferences

 2. **Dessert at After Party** (`afterParty.isDessertLocation`)
-   - Allows holding dessert at a central venue instead of individual homes
+   - All groups meet at the after party venue for dessert instead of visiting individual dessert hosts' homes
-   - If disabled: Standard 3-location routing (starter → main → dessert at different homes)
-   - If enabled: Simplified 2-location routing (starter → main → all to after party for dessert)
+   - **Routing**: Standard 3-group rotation still applies (each group is assigned to a dessert host)
+   - **Display difference**: The dessert stop shows the after party address instead of the host's home
+   - **Dessert hosts**: Still prepare their desserts at home, but bring them to the after party venue
    - Benefits:
-     - Simplifies logistics (no need for dessert hosts)
+     - All dessert groups still contribute (no one is left without hosting duties)
+     - Proper dietary tracking (each dessert host knows their assigned guests' restrictions)
-     - Creates unified closing celebration
+     - Creates unified closing celebration at a central venue
-     - Easier for large groups
-     - Reduces travel between meals
+     - Clear communication: hosts know to prepare dessert and bring it to the after party

 ### Status & Lifecycle Management